You just provided your client with your product or service, and now it’s time to get paid. Should be pretty straightforward, right?

 Initially, he tried using a billing software and payment processing service, but that still wasn’t cutting it for Scott.
 For starters, he didn’t like paying the monthly service fee the payment processor was charging, even on the months he didn’t process card payments.
 “That was a big burden for us,” he said.
 He also didn’t like having information in two different places because it was difficult to track and audit payments, see transaction fees, and manage unpaid invoices.

-Scott knew there was a better way out there and came across Infusionsoft by Keap in his search for a solution.
-He started using Infusionsoft by Keap to automate and streamline his business processes, including payments.
+Scott knew there was a better way out there and came across Keap in his search for a solution.
+He started using Keap to automate and streamline his business processes, including payments.

 He quickly got set up and started using Keap (within a few minutes vs. several days).
 His efficiency skyrocketed.